americanchuy/crypto_app/README.md

 # crypto_app
-#author of this project is americanchuy
+#author of this project is Chuy Martinez
 This is my crypto currency web application

 The web application is desgined to get started with web development